Noncommercial Television Stations' Use of DTV Channel Capacity

 The Commission said it would not establish a bright line test to define the term “primarily” but will instead define it as a “substantial majority” of a NCE station’s entire digital capacity, measured on a weekly basis.
 It said the use of a weekly period would provide NCE stations with sufficient flexibility because stations typically schedule their programming on a weekly basis.

-The District Court of Appeals for the District of Columbia Upheld the Commission's Decision on Office of Communication, Inc. of United Church of Christ v.
-F.C.C.
+The District Court of Appeals for the District of Columbia Upheld the Commission's Decision.

 For more information pertaining to the Policy Division, please call: (202) 418-2120.